 Top Ranked DPT Programs

-To provide a closer look into the DPT curriculum, we’ve profiled the top ten physical therapy graduate schools based on rankings in the 2013 U.S. News Best Grad Schools report (still the most recently published U.S. News rankings as of 2015).
+To provide a closer look into the DPT curriculum, we’ve profiled the top ten physical therapy graduate schools based on rankings in the 2016 U.S. News Best Grad Schools report (the most recently published U.S. News rankings as of 2017).
 Also, please note, these rankings are quite subjective and should be seen as examples of what DPT school consists of and how curricula varies between schools.
+Compared to the 2013 PT school rankings, a few programs have shifted spots – but all have remained in the top 10.
+Furthermore, some programs are tied for rank.

 University of Southern California (#1)